PyOfile/Flasky/buildScipts/README.md

 File script:

-only need to build if you dont download it like this.
+only need to build if you dont download it git style.

 Venv script: